AkhilP69/pyAnalytics/README.md

 # pyAnalytics
-My first analytics project on Github with python
+My first analytics project on Github with Python